Aaron Farrugia

-Aaron Farrugia (born 1 January 1980) is a Maltese Partit Laburista (Labour Party) politician and Member of Parliament.
-He is Malta’s Permanent Representative to the International Maritime Organization.
+Aaron Farrugia (born 1 January 1980) is an Entrepreneur, former Minister Maltese and former Member of Parliament Partit Laburista (Labour Party).
+He is the founder and CEO of ECONOMIQ GROUP and Malta’s Permanent Representative to the International Maritime Organization.
 He previously served as Minister for Transport, Infrastructure and Capital Projects and Minister for the Environment, Climate Change & Planning in Prime Minister Robert Abela’s cabinet and served as Parliamentary Secretary for European Funds and Social Dialogue in former Prime Minister Joseph Muscat’s cabinet.

 He was elected as a member of the Parliament in June 2017 and was re-elected for a second consecutive time in the 2022 General Election.
-In Parliament he served as Head of the Maltese Delegation in the Parliamentary Assembly for the Mediterranean and member for the Foreign and European Affairs committee during the thirteenth legislature.
+In Parliament he served as head of the Maltese Delegation in the Parliamentary Assembly for the Mediterranean and member for the Foreign and European Affairs committee during the thirteenth legislature.